 - Modifying dining operations and encouraging takeaway service,

 - Employee testing,

 - Vaccinating employees, community members and patrons,

 - Temperature checks, and

-- Additional physical changes to facilities to support social distancing and safety.
+- Physical changes to facilities to support social distancing and safety.

 Tribes will continue to monitor the situation and adapt their practices appropriately to protect health, the economy, jobs and communities.

-Since this is a rapidly changing situation with unique circumstances for each community, it is best to reach out to individual tribes to learn more.
-A listing of tribal resources follows.
+Since this is a rapidly changing situation with unique circumstances for each community, it is best to reach out to individual tribes to learn more about specific safety practices .

 Tribal Casino Resources